ferrarafer/filledstacks-blog/src/content/snippets/en/042-re-order-widgets-stack.md

 ---
 title: Widget tricks - Reorder widgets on a stack
-description: A tutorial that shows you to re-order widgets in a stack
+description: A tutorial that shows you to re-order widgets in a stack.
 authors:
   - en/dane-mackier
 published: 2019-07-09